Where can I find Korean dramas?

 I don’t really have a favored streaming site – just search for Korean dramas and see what you can find in your part of the world.
 The free ones usually annoy you with commercial breaks.
 Grrr!
 Nothing ruins the mood like that awful invention.
 But even if you’re willing to pay, it’s not easy to decide: Sometimes a particular drama is available exclusively from one site, sometimes streaming sites suddenly drop old favorites that you counted on to watch later.

-Three popular websites in the United States that offer streaming services with English subtitles are viki.com, kocowa.com and dramafever.com.
+Two popular websites in the United States that offer streaming services with English subtitles are viki.com and kocowa.com.
 Most of the dramas that I review were at one time available on one of them.
 For more info on streaming Kdramas go to the Guide to Korean Drama Websites and Blogs.

 I’ve never watched a Korean drama.
 What would be a good series to start with?